diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

     - `git reset --soft HEAD~` to remove latest commit
     - `git push origin main --force` to force push
     - then i commit normally

 ---

+## BONUS WEBTIP NOTES
+- `@media` queries must go AFTER the styles they change (put at bottom of stylesheet)
+- use `max-width` and `max-height` instead of fixed `width` and `height` where possible
+- you can put basics like color and `font-size: 118%;` in `body{}` since they apply to everything
+- web inspector real mvp
+  - hit F12 to open the inspector and use the selector (ctrl + shift + c) to check an element's details. troubleshoot spacing, see how other sites work, etc.

+---